Mark-MDO47/ArduinoClass/02_PersistenceOfVision/Part_C/README.md

 | Sawtooth | Oval |
 | SAWTOOTH | OVAL |

 That wasn't too bad.
-Maybe we should have used "pattern_" instead so there wouldn't be so much of this.
+Maybe we should have used "pattern_" instead if oval_ and sawtooth_ so there wouldn't be so much of this.

 Now for the actual changes.
 First change the count to 34
 - **#define OVAL_CALLS_THEN_REPEAT 34 // the Oval pattern does 34 calls then repeats**